How to deal with heartbreak and rejection

 8. Decide to start new

-Just as the word says, “break up” means you are parting ways with something.
-Decide to close an old chapter of your life and start something new.
+The word “break up” means you are parting ways with something.
+Therefore, now is the time to close an old chapter of your life and start something new.

 Create something new in your life and let this be the moment where you decide that from now on you will live the life you love.